Ziggy1192/profile-version-3.1.2/README.md

 NEW MACHINE SETUP

-previous project, except for ruby upgrade from 3.0.3 to 3.1.2
+Upgraded my project to a new version of Ruby 3.1.2